tequa/ammisoft/README.txt

-AMMISOFT
+#AMMISOFT

-***AMMISOFT setup***
+## AMMISOFT setup

 1. Run Output\AMMISOFT-installer.exe

 ***AMMISOFT installer creation***

-NOTE: This will overwrite the previous Output\AMMISOFT-installer if it is not moved or copied
+- This will overwrite the previous Output\AMMISOFT-installer if it is not moved or copied

 1. Download and install INNO: http://www.jrsoftware.org/isdl.php